cs220s25/JJJTeamProject/README.md

 ```sh
 docker compose up
 ```
-this will then launch a docker network with two containers, one for redis another, for the discord bot.
+this will then launch a docker network with two containers: one for redis and another for the discord bot.
 To turn off the network and containers do,
 ```sh
 docker compose down
 ```

 ### For EC2 Deployment (Docker):

 In the AWS Learner Lab, go to the Secrets Manager service, and store a new secret.
 Give it the key name `DISCORD_TOKEN`, and the value of your own discord bot token.
 Repeat this step, storing another secret with the key name `CHANNEL_NAME`, using the name of the channel you want the bot to run in as the value.

 Create a role connected to the secrets manager (or use the provided learner lab role labeled 'LabRole'), and attach it to the IAM Instance Profile advanced option after starting to create a new EC2 instance.
-Then, upload the `userData.sh` file from your local repo to the user data option.
+Then, upload the contents of the `ec2Docker/userData.sh` file from the repo to the user data option.
 Finally, launch your instance.
 This will deploy the bot.

 ## Technologies Used